 - Put your values to work (i.e. don’t just write them down, enforce them rigorously and transparently)

 - Create a framework to continually re-examine and update your values and policies

 The most important point is to choose something actionable, and then act on it.
 If your organization isn’t willing to follow through on your stated values, you might as well skip the exercise altogether.
 It seems circular to even say it, but you can’t fake authenticity.

 Less Clamor, More Real Connections

-Photoshopped images, cold calls, hard-charging salespeople, and massive social media campaigns, aren’t going away entirely, but they are proving less and less effective when compared to more modern, inbound, digitally-optimized, lower-pressure, socially responsible marketing strategies that are authentically connected to the brand.
+Photoshopped images, cold calls, hard-charging salespeople, and massive social media campaigns, aren’t going away entirely, but they are proving less effective.
+The better, smarter brand messaging strategy is more targeted, more personalized, and more in tune with where consumer behavior is heading, not where it was.